Lumi-supercomputer/LUMI-training-materials/docs/4day-20231003/notes_2_05_LUMI_Software_Stacks.md

     As a container on LUMI is a single file, the metadata servers of the parallel file system have far less work to do, and all the file caching mechanisms can also work much better.

-*   When setting up very large software environments, e.g., some Python and R environments, they can still be very helpful, even if you may have to change some elements in your build recipes from your regular cluster or workstation.
-Some software may also be simply too hard to install from sources in the typical HPC way of working.
+*   Software installations that would otherwise be impossible.

-*   And related to the previous point is also that some software may not even be suited for installation in a multi-user HPC system.
+    E.g., some software may not even be suited for installation in a multi-user HPC system as it uses fixed paths that are not compatible with installation in \
+    module-controlled software stacks.
     HPC systems want a lightweight `/usr` etc. structure as that part of the system software is often stored in a RAM disk, and to reduce boot times.
 Moreover, different users may need different versions of a software library so it cannot be installed in its default location in the system library.
 However, some software is ill-behaved and cannot be relocated to a different directory, and in these cases containers help you to build a private installation that does not interfere with other software on the system.

+*   As an example, Conda installations are not appreciated on the main Lustre file system.

+    On one hand, Conda installations tend to generate lots of small files (and then even more due to a linking strategy that does not work on Lustre).
+So they need to be containerised just for storage manageability.

+    They also re-install lots of libraries that may already be on the system in a different version.
+    The isolation offered by a container environment may be a good idea to ensure that all software picks up the right versions.

+*   Another example where containers have proven to be useful on LUMI is to experiment with newer versions of ROCm than we can offer on the system.

+    This often comes with limitations though, as (a) that ROCm version is still limited by the drivers on the system and (b) we've seen incompatibilities between newer ROCm versions and the Cray MPICH libraries.

 Remember though that whenever you use containers, you are the system administrator and not LUST.
 We can impossibly support all different software that users want to run in containers, and all possible Linux distributions they may